-Correctly representing the interaction between the atmosphere and the surface can be key to modelling the 46 formation and development of fog (Steeneveld and de Bode, 2018).
-Land surface properties such as the land use 47 dataset (Jayakumar et al., 2018), thermal roughness (Weston et al., 2019), albedo, snow depth (Zhang and Pu, 2019) 48 and soil properties (Duynkerke, 1999; Guedalia and Bergot, 1994; Bergot and Guedalia, 1994; Maronga and Bosveld, 49 2017; Steeneveld and de Bode, 2018) in addition to the land surface model (Chachere and Pu, 2019; Weston et al., 50 2019) are all critical.
-One key soil property investigated in 1D models is the soil thermal conductivity (Bergot and 51 Guedalia, 1994; Steeneveld and de Bode, 2018).
-Both Bergot and Guedalia (1994) and Steeneveld and de Bode (2018) 52 found that fog onset was sensitive to the specification of the soil thermal conductivity.
-Indeed, the latter found the soil 53 thermal conductivity and turbulent boundary-layer mixing the most influential parameters affecting fog onset.
-These 54 studies show the impact that the surface component of models have on simulations of fog but many of these use 1D 55 models without advective processes.
-It is also necessary to understand how sensitive the recently developed sub-km 56 scale models are to aspects of the surface model such as the soil thermal conductivity.
-Additionally, heterogeneities 57 in the soil may feedback on the near surface dynamics and thus quantifying model sensitivities is crucial.
-The removal 58 of moisture at the surface via processes such as dew deposition (Bergot et al., 2007), gravitational settling of droplets 59 (Müller et al., 2010) and the direct impaction of droplets on vegetation (Von Glasow and Bott, 1999) are crucial for 60 the the accurate prediction of fog events.
-61 We use four cases from the Local and Non-Local Fog experiment (LANFEX), a recent field campaign undertaken 62 in the UK, to improve the understanding and modelling of fog events (Price et al., 2018).
-Understanding the sensitivity 63 of sub-km NWP models to different processes is crucial for their development.
-LANFEX provides a bespoke set of 64 high spatial resolution observations in two locations ideal for a detailed evaluation.
-Previous evaluations have been 65 limited by a single site or lower spatial resolution observations.
-Using the LANFEX observations and the Met Office 66 Unified model (MetUM) we evaluate the performance of three configurations of the MetUM with different horizontal 67 grid-lengths in simulating radiation fog events.
-Specifically, we evaluate the performance of the current operational 68 version for the UK (Bush et al., 2019), a sub-km scale NWP configuration similar to the London Model (Boutle et al., 69 2016) and a research version with 100 m grid-length similar to Vosper et al. (2013).
-We will also assess the sensitivity 70 of the simulated fog to the soil thermal conductivity parametrisation in a sub-km scale configuration.
-71
+Representing the interaction between the atmosphere and the surface correctly can be key to modelling the formation and development of fog (Steeneveld and de Bode, 2018).
+Land-surface properties, such as the land-use dataset (Jayakumar et al., 2018), thermal roughness (Weston et al., 2019), albedo, snow depth (Zhang and Pu, 2019), and soil properties (Bergot and Guedalia, 1994; Guedalia and Bergot, 1994; Duynkerke, 1999; Maronga and Bosveld, 2017; Steeneveld and de Bode, 2018), in addition to the land-surface model (Chachere and Pu, 2019; Weston et al., 2019), are all critical.
+One key soil property investigated in 1D models is the soil thermal conductivity (Bergot and Guedalia, 1994; Steeneveld and de Bode, 2018).
+Both Bergot and Guedalia (1994) and Steeneveld and de Bode (2018) found that fog onset was sensitive to the specification of the soil thermal conductivity.
+Indeed, the latter found the soil thermal conductivity and turbulent boundary-layer mixing to be the most influential parameters affecting fog onset.
+These studies show the impact that the surface component of models have on simulations of fog, but many of these use 1D models without advective processes.
+It is also necessary to understand how sensitive the recently developed sub-km scale models are to aspects of the surface model such as the soil thermal conductivity.
+Additionally, heterogeneities in the soil may feed back on the near-surface dynamics and

+We use four cases from the Local And Non-local Fog EXperiment (LANFEX), a recent field campaign undertaken in the UK, to improve our understanding and modelling of fog events (Price et al., 2018).
+Understanding the sensitivity of sub-km NWP models to different processes is crucial for their development.
+LANFEX provides a bespoke set of high spatial resolution observations in two locations, ideal for a detailed evaluation.
+Previous evaluations have been limited by a single site or lower spatial resolution observations.
+Using the LANFEX observations and the Met Office Unified model (MetUM), we evaluate the performance of three configurations of MetUM with different horizontal grid lengths in simulating radiation fog events.
+Specifically, we evaluate the performance of the current operational version for the UK (Bush et al., 2020), a sub-km scale NWP configuration similar to the London Model (Boutle et al., 2016), and a research version with 100-m grid length similar to Vosper et al. (2013).
+We will also assess the sensitivity of the simulated fog to the soil thermal conductivity parametrisation in a sub-km scale configuration.

-72 2 | MODEL, OBSERVATIONAL AND CASE STUDY DETAILS
+2 | MODEL, OBSERVATIONAL, AND CASE STUDY DETAILS

-73 2.1 | Observations
+2.1 | Observations

 We utilise data collected during the LANFEX field campaign (Price et al., 2018).
-LANFEX ran from November 2014 until April 2016 and was organised by the UK Met Office Meteorological Research Unit based at Cardington, Bedfordshire.
-The experiment was designed to investigate the life-cycle of radiation fog in two areas of contrasting orography: one in Bedfordshire which is relatively flat (Figure 1) and one in Shropshire which has more complex orography (Figure 2).
-Over the study period continuous measurements were taken at various locations with additional measurements taken during intensive observation periods (IOPs) via a tethered balloon, radiosondes and an infrared camera (see Price et al. (2018) for details).
+LANFEX ran from November 2014-April 2016 and was organised by the UK Met Office Meteorological Research Unit, based at Cardington, Bedfordshire.
+The experiment was designed to investigate the life cycle of radiation fog in two areas of contrasting orography: one in Bedfordshire, which is relatively flat (Figure 1), and one in Shropshire, which has more complex orography (Figure 2).
+Over the study period, continuous measurements were taken at various locations, with additional measurements taken during intensive observation periods (IOPs) via a tethered balloon, radiosondes, and an infrared camera (see Price et al., 2018 for details).